awesome-spectral-indices/awesome-spectral-indices/README.md

 # Call for Indices! :rotating_light:

 Researchers that have published (or aim to publish) their novel spectral indices are encouraged to add them to this repository!
 The list of spectral indices is used as a source for different resources that allow spectral indices computation in different environments (such as Python and Google Earth Engine).
-To add an index, please follow the [Contribution Guidelines](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html).
+To add an index, please follow the [Contribution Guidelines](CONTRIBUTING.md).

-In the same line, if you know an spectral index that is not included in this repository, you are encouraged to add it!
-Please follow the [Contribution Guidelines](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html) in order to add it.
+In the same line, if you know an spectral index that is not included in this repository, you are encouraged to follow the [Contribution Guidelines](CONTRIBUTING.md).

-And one more thing: If you see an error in one or several indices, please report it or update the index (indices) by following the [Contribution Guidelines](https://awesome-ee-spectral-indices.readthedocs.io/en/latest/contributing.html)!
+And one more thing: If you see an error in one or several indices, please [open an issue](https://github.com/awesome-spectral-indices/awesome-spectral-indices/issues/new)!

 There is no deadline.
 The repository is continuously updated!